wuyou012/wuyou012.github.io/_pages/about.md

 # 🔥 News
-- *2025.04*: &nbsp;🎉🎉 Our team has submitted two papers to ACMMM 2025, where I contributed as first author on one and co-first author on the other.
+- *2025.04*: &nbsp;🎉🎉 Our team has submitted two papers to **ACM MM 2025**, where I contributed as first author on one and co-first author on the other.
 - *2025.03*: &nbsp;🎉🎉 Our team ranked among the top in three NTIRE 2025 Challenges.
-- *2025.01*: &nbsp;🎉🎉 Our paper on enhancing 3D Gaussian splatting for novel view synthesis is submitted to IEEE Transactions on Visualization and Computer Graphics (TVCG).
+- *2025.01*: &nbsp;🎉🎉 Our paper on enhancing 3D Gaussian splatting for novel view synthesis is submitted to IEEE Transactions on Visualization and Computer Graphics **(TVCG)**.
-- *2025.01*: &nbsp;🎉🎉 Our paper See In Detail: Enhancing Sparse-view 3D Gaussian Splatting with Local Depth and Semantic Regularization has been accepted by [International Conference on Acoustics, Speech, and Signal Processin (ICASSP)](https://2025.ieeeicassp.org/) 2025.
+- *2025.01*: &nbsp;🎉🎉 Our paper See In Detail: Enhancing Sparse-view 3D Gaussian Splatting with Local Depth and Semantic Regularization has been accepted by [International Conference on Acoustics, Speech, and Signal Processin **(ICASSP)**](https://2025.ieeeicassp.org/) 2025.
 - *2024.10*: &nbsp;🎉🎉 Our paper MFGan: OCT Image Super-resolution and Enhancement with Blind Degradation and Multi-frame Fusing is accpeted by [International Workshop on Advanced Image Technology (IWAIT)](https://iwait.online/) 2025.
 - *2024.10*: &nbsp;🎉🎉 Our paper A Multi-Perceptual Learning Network for Retina OCT Image Denoising and Classification is accpeted by [Asia-Pacific Signal and Information Processing Association (APSIPA)](https://www.apsipa.org/) 2024.